Logo

 The Town of Spring Lake Inspection Department is responsible for enforcement of the North Carolina Building Codes within the Town’s jurisdiction.

-This includes the review of building plans and approval of all permits for construction of single family and commercial buildings and structures.
+This includes the review of building plans and approval of all permits for construction of single-family and commercial buildings and structures.
+Permits are also issued for construction of accessory structures such as swimming pools, decks, storage buildings, garages, carports, etc. Once approved, regular inspections are made of each permit issued.

-especially in times when our Inspector (s) are out of the office; however, please note that ALL inspections must
+The Town of Spring Lake works in conjunction with Cumberland County to complete some of its inspections, especially in times when our Inspector (s) are out of the office; however, please note that ALL inspections must be scheduled through the Town of Spring Lake’s Inspection office, not Cumberland County’s.

-All Contractors and any individuals wishing to have an inspection completed are asked to call our
+All Contractors and any individuals wishing to have an inspection completed are asked to call us at the Spring Lake Inspections Department at (910) 985-7265 to ensure the proper inspection is scheduled and completed in a timely manner.

 CODE ENFORCEMENT

-a clean environment for all citizens in our community.
-The Code Enforcement Inspector is responsible for implementing the guidelines set forth in the ordinances.
+The Spring Lake Board of Commissioners has adopted Town Ordinances (laws) specifically designed to address blight, nuisances, noise, and to maintain a clean environment for all citizens in our community.
+The Code Enforcement Inspector is responsible for implementing the guidelines set forth in the Ordinances.

 Annual Financial Report Building Code Enforcement Program